brunofaria27/HackerRankExercices/README.md

-# Exercices - HackerRank
+# Exercises - HackerRank
 This repository will be where all the exercises developed on the [HackerRank](https://www.hackerrank.com/dashboard) website will be stored, so that various concepts and theories can be understood, in addition to helping other people during their studies.

-## Exercicies - Algorithms
+## Exercises - Algorithms

 |   Exercises  |  Difficulty  |  Code  |    Points Earned (Site)   |
 | :---         |     :---:      |     :---:      |          ---: |